Home

 The procedure itself involves making a small incision in the gums and then adding grafting material to the bones through the incision.
 The grafting material is composed of minerals that trigger your body to grow new bone.
 Over time, this will cause your body to deposit and build bone by itself!
 Once the bone graft has been placed, it is usually covered with a thin membrane that acts as a framework for new growth.

-What is the recovery time, and how will I feel afterwards?
+What is the recovery time, and how will I feel after dental bone grafting?

 Frequently Asked Questions Arrow